codiga/doc.codiga.io/docs/coding-assistant/vscode.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/wrMy6hQWCrs?start=193" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-You can use a code snippet by opening the command `Codiga: Use Recipe` (CTRL + SHIFT + P and search for "Codiga") or by directly using the shortcut CTRL + SHIFT + C.
+You can use a code snippet by opening the command `Codiga: Use Snippet` (`CTRL + SHIFT + P` and search for "Codiga") or by directly using the shortcut `CTRL + SHIFT + C`.

 We have multiple shortcuts that can help you while using Codiga:

 **For Mac**

-- CMD + SHIFT + C opens Codiga Coding Assistant to find snippets based on a search like a google search.
+- `CMD + SHIFT + C` opens Codiga Coding Assistant to find snippets based on a search like a google search.

-- CMD + SHIFT + S opens the list of all shortcuts
+- `CMD + SHIFT + S` opens the list of all shortcuts

 **For Windows**

-- CTRL + ALT + C opens Codiga Coding Assistant to find snippets based on a search like a google search.
+- `CTRL + ALT + C` opens Codiga Coding Assistant to find snippets based on a search like a google search.

-- CTRL + ALT + S opens the list of all shortcuts
+- `CTRL + ALT + S` opens the list of all shortcuts

 In vscode, you can also type your keywords on a single line and suggestions from Codiga will automatically appear.